Intermediate

 IO.inspect(count) # => Output: 3

 Why It Matters: Inserting thousands of records one-by-one takes minutes and generates thousands of SQL statements.
 Batch insert_all reduces this to seconds with a single SQL statement.
-Production data imports, seeding scripts, and ETL jobs use insert_all for orders-of-magnitude performance improvement, accepting the trade-off of bypassed changeset validation for pre-validated bulk data.
+Production data imports, seeding scripts, and ETL jobs use insert_all for orders-of-magnitude performance improvement, accepting the trade-off of bypassed changeset validation when working with pre-validated and trusted bulk data sources.

 Example 58: Returning Inserted Data with returning Option